- New Students

 Undergraduates who wish to request to defer their admission to Fall 2023 should contact International Undergraduate Admissions at email@example.com.

 Graduate students who wish to request to defer their admission to Fall 2023 should contact their respective graduate academic department.Can I defer my admission?

-Yes, incoming bachelors, masters or doctoral students who are outside of the United States, and cannot enter due travel restrictions and/or visa issues, or due to health and safety concerns may request to defer there admission.
+Yes, incoming bachelors, masters or doctoral students who are outside of the United States and cannot enter due travel restrictions and/or visa issues, or due to health and safety concerns, may request to defer their admission.

 Undergraduates who wish to defer their admission to Fall 2023 should contact International Undergraduate Admission at firstname.lastname@example.org.